jedi661/UoFiddler/README.md

 UOFiddler based on Ultima SDK it's a tool to view and alter almost every UO 2D client file.
 Source code is released under the Beerware license.

 ## Changelog
+Version : 4.11.25
+- New feature added: Names outsourced to Gumps and stored in an XML file, with custom formatting and editing based on ID.
+- Search function adjusted to include names as well.

 Version : 4.11.24
 - Added ItemControl a Built-in image swap function
 - Added a notepad that saves information into an XML file, serving as a reminder that can be edited later.